apinf/developer/README.md

 ### Set up local development version
 Start developing the platform by installing APInf platform.
 You can do this multiple ways.
 [Here's more detailed information](https://github.com/apinf/platform/blob/develop/INSTALL.md) how to do it.

+### Platform branches
+We have three instances running.
+Each of them have different purpose.

+- Our production enviroment is available at apinf.io.
+This is our SaaS version
+- Staging, staging.apinf.io is for maturing the next version before launch to production (see above)
+- Nightly, nightly.apinf.io is our nightly build version of the platform.

 ## Platform API development